Do I Need REAL ID to Vote?

 5. Lawful Status

-States may impose additional requirements, so check with your state’s driver’s licensing agency website, before visiting them in person, for additional guidance and assistance.
+States may impose additional requirements, before visiting them in person, for additional guidance and assistance.